Friday, April 11, 2025

 Number Theory and Cryptography

-Software Tools for Computation
+Computer Software for Computation

 Study of number theory is often accompanied by heavy computations for which computers can be effectively used.
 From time to time, I will be using Maxima, an open source computer algebra system (abbreviated as CAS, a software package for symbolic computation) and Python.
 Sage (CoCalc) is also a good and powerful open source CAS but I will not be using it here.
 Main reason is that I find it restrictive as it requires a web-based interface (a browser) and an internet connection.
 Unless you run your own CoCalc server (if you are going to use it just for yourself, why would you run such a server?), you need to have an access to a CoCalc server that is run by someone else.
 I personally prefer a crude and low tech computing environment that does not require a particular interface and a lot of resources.
 Maxima and Python fit into such preference of mine.
 Maxima and Python do have interfaces but they also can be run interface-free in a command shell.